crt25/collimator/docs/infrastructure/iframe-rpc.md

 -  the host application (aka the frontend), which embeds the iframe.
 -  the embedded application (like Scratch), which runs inside the iframe.

-It defines strict types for requests and responses, ensuring reliability and security.
+It defines strict types for requests and responses, ensuring reliability and type safety.

 ### Uses cases